Integrated product design

 The module handbook provides information on the content of the individual modules:

-Questions about the content of the degree program will be answered by the academic advisor Prof. Natalie Weinmann.
+The study and examination regulations form the legal basis of the degree program.
+Questions about the content of the course will be answered by the course advisor Prof. Natalie Weinmann.

 Further information on the content of the course can be found on the website of the Integrated Product Design course.